 Michael Taylor and Joey Harris who were friends 13 years ago, are informed that a girl they both dated, passed away and they're named in her will.
 And what she left them is her 12 year old daughter ...

-When Marcy Bradford dies, she leaves her teen-age daughter Nicole in the custody of a father she has never met; or rather, two fathers - Michael, a straight and formal man; and Joey, a wild artist.
-Both were Marcy's former boyfriends, and together, they provide a unique balance of parenting skills for young Nicole.Written by
+When Marcy Bradford dies, she leaves her teenage daughter, Nicole, in the custody of a father she never met; or rather, two fathers - Michael, a straight-laced and formal man, and Joey, a wild artist.
+Both were Marcy's ex-boyfriends, and together, they provide a unique balance of parenting skills for Nicole.Written by

 8 of 19 people found this review helpful.

 Was this review helpful to you?

 | Report this